Bryan-KK-Mametja/Navigator-Chrome-Extension/README.md

 You can get information such as:

--Connection
+- Connection

--User Agents
+- User Agents

--Connection effective type
+- Connection effective type

--Cookies enabled
+- Cookies enabled

--If WebGPU supported
+- If WebGPU supported